mostafajoma/Smart-contracts-with-solidity/README.md

 # Smart-contracts-with-solidity
-smart contracts to automate some finances.
+Smart contracts to automate some finances.

 ## Background